Can Zynga break free from Facebook?

 In July, Zynga entered mainland China's games market for the first time, partnering with Chinese platform Tencent for a local version of the game "CityVille."

 "That's a relative unknown for a young company in an industry that is developing this rapidly.
-This raises risks for going in(to the stock) that early," Soranno said.
+This raises risks for going in(to the stock) that early," Sorrano said.

 Zynga's total expenses rose 115 percent to $747.9 million in the first nine months of the year, a sign that its international ambitions are adding to costs.